Oaxaca en la historia y en el mito: The roots of Mexican Muralism

-Vasconcelos, a man with deep connections to the past, lived in Coyoacán, a colonial neighbourhood of Mexico City in the home that Hernán Cortés is said to have built for his interpreter-mistress.
+Vasconcelos, a man with deep, sometimes mystical, connections to the past, lived in Coyoacán, a colonial neighbourhood of Mexico City in the home that Hernán Cortés is said to have built for his interpreter-mistress.
 How we call this woman shows how we view her.
 At birth she seems to have been called Malintzin or some version of that.
 It appears that when she became enslaved to Cortés she was renamed Doña Marina.
 Over the years, she has often been called, La Malinche, which has a connotation that she was a traitor, which she was not.